umrover/mrover-workspace/onboard/odrive_bridge/README.md

 The program can handle velocity and state LCM commands.
 The states of the odrive are **DisconnectedState**,\
 **DisarmedState**, **ArmedState**, **CalibrateState**, and **ErrorState.** \
-From the base station, commands to Arm, Disarm, and Calibrate can be sent, as well as requests to view velocity estimate and current draw data, and speed commands.
+From the base station, velocity commands  and commands to Arm, Disarm, and Calibrate can be sent, as well as requests to view velocity estimate and current draw data.

 When the odrive is Armed it controlls the speed of the motors in its closed-loop velocity control mode, getting data about the motors' current speed via the encoders integrated into the controller.